borisnliscool/fileserver-proxy/README.md

 Make sure you change `<your IP>` in the `docker-compose.yml` file to your server's IP. <br/>
 If you've changed the port, also change that. <br/>

-### Notes

-- Every time you change anything in a resource, you need to delete the `/cache` folder.
-- When using this behind a Cloudflare proxy, make sure that there aren't any files that are larger than 50MB, as this might cause issues.

 Make sure you add this to your server config:

 ```conf